 2. L2 Cache

 3. L3 Cache

 L1 cache is the fastest cache memory and is generally smaller in size.
-From 2KB to 1.5MB(Latest processors like Threadripper 1950X come with 1.5MB L1 Cache) but it is the main cache memory which is used first by the CPU if the information is stored here.
-If the CPU can’t find the information, it will go and search it in the lower level cache memory which is the L2 Cache memory.
+From 2KB to 1.5MB(Latest processors like Threadripper 1950X come with 1.5MB L1 Cache) but it is the main cache memory that is used first by the CPU if the information is stored here.
+If the CPU can’t find the information, it will go and search for it in the lower-level cache memory which is the L2 Cache memory.
 Its size is bigger ranging from 256KB to 8MB but it’s also slower.

 If the information can not be found in this cache too, then the CPU will search in the L3 Cache memory which is much bigger ranging from 1MB to 32MB.
 These sizes vary from generation to generation and high-end processors come with higher Cache to make processing fast.